ekkolon/aix/SECURITY.md

 # Security Policy

-Thank you for using or contributing to **rustx**.
+Thank you for using or contributing to **aix**.
 Ensuring the security of our project and its users is a top priority.

 Please review the following guidelines for reporting security issues.